 - a) Should testing of imports be required?
 Does testing provide useful information, or is it situational?
 If situational, please provide situations where it is useful or not useful.
 What burden would this put on the industry?
-What party (importer, exporter, other) should be responsible for testing? - ➤ Testing of imports at U.S. borders and ports should be required, at a minimum, where the country of origination is associated with a high risk of fraud or a particular commodity has been associated with fraudulent labeling.
-Importers should be required to notify Customs of incoming shipments, and the USDA, APHIS, and Customs should coordinate mandatory testing of every high-risk shipment. - Random, periodic testing should also be conducted of all shipments. - ➤ Testing should be required at the load port and coordinated by the importer.
-This testing should be performed by a third-party GAFTA Certified Superintendent.
-The regulations should require the importer to submit the testing results for customs clearance. - b) Should testing be required if the shipment passes a certain market value or size threshold? - > Testing should be required of all shipments, and at a minimum, from high-risk origins and as noted in response to 6(a). - c) If testing should be completed, what type of testing should be done?

-Residue and GMO testing should be performed.

-7) Verification of organic status is perishable supply chains.
+What party (importer, exporter, other) should be responsible for testing? - Festing of imports at U.S. borders and ports should be mandatory for all shipments meeting certain volume thresholds.
+Additionally, and regardless of a volume, testing should be mandatory where the country of origination is associated with a high risk of fraud or a particular organic commodity has been associated with fraudulent labeling.
+Importers should be required to notify Customs of incoming shipments meeting designated volume thresholds and/or originating from high-risk areas.
+Without fail, the USDA, APHIS, and Customs should then coordinate mandatory testing of these shipments. - All mandatory testing should also be required at the load port and coordinated by the importer.
+This testing should be performed by a qualified third party, such as, a GAFTA Certified Superintendent.
+The regulations should require the importer to submit the testing results for customs clearance. - Random, periodic testing should also be conducted of all shipments of organic products, even if the organic cargo is below designated volume thresholds and/or from countries or regions considered low risk for fraudulent labeling. - b) Should testing be required if the shipment passes a certain market value or size threshold? - Testing should be required of shipments as noted in response to 6(a). - c) If testing should be completed, what type of testing should be done? - Residue and GMO testing should be performed. - 7) Verification of organic status is perishable supply chains.